Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/swiftsmash-saga/_index.md

 Besides that shared mechanic, these games are **completely different**.
 They don't even share fonts, visual styles or any other mechanics.

-**Why doesn't Bodyguard follow the naming pattern!?** Because it has different modes and some of them are completely unrelated to smashing a card!
-It's a Swiftsmash game, and also not.

 {{% /section-centered %}}

 {{% section-centered heading="Credits" anchor="credits" %}}